-Avina Sarna is director of the Population Council's office in India.
+Avina Sarna is a senior associate with the Population Council's HIV and AIDS program.
 A physician by training, she has extensive experience bridging clinical medicine with high-impact public health interventions.

 Sarna joined the Council in 2001 to lead the Access to HIV Treatment global operations research agenda under the Council’s Horizons program, which documented barriers to antiretroviral treatment services, assessed community-based prevention approaches for people living with HIV, and identified integration points between reproductive health and HIV services.
 She has also led research on HIV prevention and treatment among injecting drug users and microbicide adherence among female sex workers.